RazrFalcon/svgcleaner/docs/testing_notes.rst

 =====

 - PC: i5-3570k 3.8GHz, Gentoo Linux Stable x86_64.
-- Input files are stored on HDD, cleaned files was saved to the ``tmpfs``.
+- Input files are stored on HDD, cleaned files were saved to the ``tmpfs``.
 - All tests are single-threaded.
 - I know that a performance comparison is not fair since `svgo` have to restart nodejs each time.
 But I don't know how to prevent it or ignore nodejs starting time.